xalaida/laravel-translatable/README.md

 ## Features
-- Simple and intuitive API
+- Simple and intuitive API.
-- No need to rewrite existing migrations, models or views
+- No need to rewrite existing migrations, models or views.
-- Storing all translations in the single 'translations' table
+- Storing all translations in the single 'translations' table.
 - Works with model accessors & mutators & casts, even with JSON.
-- Works with route model binding
+- Works with route model binding.
-- Eager loads only needed translations
-- Provides useful events
+- Provides useful events.
-- Allows using with models that use UUID primary keys

 ## Demo